© 2025 copyright all right reserved.

 He has also been teaching for 7 years through educational courses in collaboration with schools and associations, with around 6,000 participants in his dedicated workshops.

-Special mention goes to his 26 projects dedicated to Sardinian monuments, and 5 major National Monuments — including the Trevi Fountain and Piazza del Plebiscito — all built without the use of any digital design software.
+Special mention goes to his 28 projects dedicated to Sardinian monuments, and 6 major National Monuments — including the Trevi Fountain, Piazza del Plebiscito and the Collemaggio Basilica — all built without the use of any digital design software.

-Other noteworthy creations include a life-sized British phone booth and a bust of legendary footballer Gigi Riva, personally autographed by Riva himself and currently on display at the Football Museum in Coverciano.
+Other noteworthy creations include a life-sized British phone booth and a bust of legendary footballer Gigi Riva, personally autographed by Riva himself and displayed at the Football Museum in Coverciano for one month.

 Lampis’ lifelong motto: